 To provide extra support for struggling students, as requested by teachers, parents, and students, we will continue to have (for one more year) a full time instructional aid.
-They will be paid out of the Expanded Learning Opportunities Grant, Special Education Funding, and from our supplemental LCFF funds.
-Their day will be split into thirds, with a focus on a different group of students in each third to provide support to those who need it most, across grades.
+They will be paid out of Special Education Funding, and from our supplemental LCFF funds.
+Their day will be split in half, with a focus on a different group of students in each half to provide support to those who need it most, across grades.
+This is reflected in Goal 1, Action 7.